'RHONY' Cast Shocked by Bethenny Frankel's Sudden Exit

 The cast of The Real Housewives of New York City did not see Bethenny Frankel's departure coming.

 Two sources connected to the RHONY cast tell ET that Frankel's exit from the show is a shock to the other cast members.
-The two sources claim that the other cast members were not given a head’s up that Frankel was exiting the show and found out about it in the press.
+The two sources claim that the cast members were not given a heads-up that Frankel was exiting the show and found out about it in the press.

 "You started this journey with me in my tiny apartment in my late 30s, wondering what would happen to me.
 I was broke, single, had no family and no idea what the future held," she wrote.
 "I had big dreams and I never stopped, but I honestly didn’t know if I would ever get here.
 You helped me to get here."